ga-wdi-lessons/react-intro/readme.md

 );
 ```

-> Many tutorials will use React.renderComponent, which has been phased out.
-Change outlined here: http://bit.ly/1E81Whs
+> In place of `ReactDOM.render` some tutorials will use React.renderComponent, which has been phased out.
+Change outlined [here](http://bit.ly/1E81Whs).

 `ReactDOM.render` takes the Virtual DOM node created by `.createClass` and adds it to the actual DOM.
 It takes two arguments...
   1. The component.